-- WTOC 26.9 The title of World TempO Champion shall be awarded to the competitor with the shortest total time in the World TempO Championship. - WTOC 26.10 The following prizes shall be awarded in the World TempO Championship: - 1st place Gold medal (plated) and certificate 2nd place Silver medal (plated) and certificate - 3rd place Bronze medal and certificate - 4th-6th place Certificate
+- WTOC 25.11 The title of World TempO Champion shall be awarded to the competitor with the shortest total time in the World TempO Championship. - WTOC 25.12 The following prizes shall be awarded in the World TempO Championship:

+1st place Gold medal (plated) and diploma 2nd place Silver medal (plated) and diploma

+• 4th-6th place diploma

-- WTOC 26.11 The prize-giving ceremonies shall be performed by representatives of the organising Federation and the IOF. - WTOC 26.12 During the prize-giving ceremony, the national flags of the first 3 competitors shall be flown and the national anthem of the winner shall be played.
+- WTOC 25.13 The prize-giving ceremonies shall be performed by representatives of the organising Federation and the IOF. - WTOC 25.14 During the prize-giving ceremony, the national flags of the first 3 competitors shall be flown and the national anthem of the winner shall be played.

-27. Fair play
+26. Fair play